 - Embossed and/or textured.
 This style doesn't match the grain in the printed image but it still fool the eye somewhat.

 - Distressed or hand scraped.
 Gives the laminate an antiqued appearance due to the nature of the photo layer.
 (It isn't actually hand-scraped, by the way!)

-If your laminate is going to be in a high-traffic area or get a lot of abuse from kids and pets, choose a product with a distressed or hand-scraped patina, a varied grain pattern, or a low-gloss finish.
+If your laminate flooring is going to be in a high-traffic area or get a lot of use from kids and pets, choose a product with a distressed or hand-scraped patina, a varied grain pattern, or a low-gloss finish.
 It will look better for longer.